↑

 large sheet of saltine toffee cut into squares on wood cutting board ready to be served.

-Six ingredients you guys.
-Six.
+You’ll need just six ingredients for this easy recipe.
 And if you want toppings?
 A few more.
-This cracker toffee is delicious plain by I’m a sucker for toppings.
+This cracker toffee is delicious plain but I’m a sucker for toppings.
 They add a fun, festive flair to this Christmas Crack candy that makes it irresistible.
+Let’s take a quick look at what you’ll need and, as always, you can find the full, printable recipe card at then end of this post.

 • saltine crackers – about 1 sleeve, may need a few more or less depending on your jelly roll pan (I used 35).
 You can also use graham crackers, Club crackers, Ritz crackers, etc. Graham cracker toffee is DELISH!